zakariyya2017/Human-Body-Temperature-using-EDA/README.md

-#Project-Human-Body-Temperature-using-EDA
+#Miniproject-Human-Body-Temperature-using-EDA#
-##What is the True Normal Human Body Temperature?
+##What is the True Normal Human Body Temperature?##
-###Background
+###Background###
-The mean normal body temperature was held to be 37$^{\circ}$C or 98.6$^{\circ}$F for more than 120 years since it was first conceptualized and reported by Carl Wunderlich in a famous 1868 book.
+The mean normal body temperature was held to be 37 degree centigrade for more than 120 years since it was first conceptualized and reported by Carl Wunderlich in a famous 1868 book.
 But, is this value statistically correct?

 Exercises
 In this exercise, you will analyze a dataset of human body temperatures and employ the concepts of hypothesis testing, confidence intervals, and statistical significance.